 Many people in America spend more time researching dinner reservations than they do researching real estate agents.
 “In fact, most home buyers work with the first agent that they meet, who is typically referred to them by a friend.
 Just because your friend bought a home with that agent doesn’t mean they are good at what they do,” says Thomas Kutzman, co-founder of Prevu, a real estate brokerage.
-Here are 18 signs you’re about to hire the wrong real estate agent.

 Waiting to get a mortgage pre-approval

 When you finally find the right home for you and your family, you want to be ready to make an offer.
 If you aren’t already pre-approved, a seller may accept an offer from a buyer who is, while you’re still busy getting your paperwork together.
 Pre-approval also shows that you are a serious buyer and helps you better understand how much house you can afford and what your monthly payment may be.
 “It’s highly encouraged to get a pre-approval prior to starting your home search,” says Kutzman.
 One caveat: Most mortgage pre-approvals have an expiration date of a few months, so don’t go through the process too early.